ray-project/ray/doc/source/rllib/core-concepts.rst

         T1 = SampleBatch.concat_samples(
             ray.get([w.sample.remote() for w in workers.remote_workers()]))

-        # Improve the policy using the T1 batch
+        # Improve the policy using the T1 batch.
         policy.learn_on_batch(T1)

         # Broadcast weights to the policy evaluation workers